saeid93/sponge/pipelines/mlserver-second-prototype/TODO-5-paper-video/seldon-core-version/nodes/yolo/README.md

 Make sure the yolo cache is in the folder

-if you are using the mlser server throught command line like:
+The name of the model file is not `models.py` beacuse yolov5 library foler has the same name. if you are using the mlser server throught command line like:
 ```
 mlserver start .